rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 ### [shades] and [shades-edsl]

-![a sorce code that uses shades and a running app with the result: a gradient from green to red](shades-edsl.png)
+![a source code that uses shades and a running app with the result: a gradient from green to red](shades-edsl.png)

 [@phaazon] has published [a detailed article][shades-article] that introduces